-What are the main advantages of IV sedation?
+What are the advantages of IV sedation?

-- Benzodiazepines produce amnesia for the procedure.
+- Benzodiazepines produce memory loss for the procedure.

 Are there any disadvantages?

-After IV Sedation:
+After IV Sedation

-- Have an adult stay with you until you’re fully alert.
+- Have an adult stay with you for the rest of the day.

 - If you have any unusual problems, call your dentist.